hganchev/hganchev.github.io/src/assets/articles/How to split a string in TwinCAT.md

 ## Introduction

 TwinCAT is a PLC programming software from Beckhoff.
-It is based on CODESYS and <b>IEC 61131-3</b> standard and it is used to program Beckhoff PLCs.
+It is based on CODESYS and **IEC 61131-3** standard and it is used to program Beckhoff PLCs.

 >The five programming languages for application programming defined in the IEC 61131-3 are available in the CODESYS development environment.